 I answer this question: what happens when you squish a bed bug?
 A dead bed bug is the only guarantee that you’ve won the war against the bugs.
 Options include home remedies, traps, steamers, or mechanical squashing.

 You may squash or burst bed bugs with your fingers or shoe leaving behind a red stain from the host’s blood.

-When you squash a bed bug that has freshly fed from their host, it’ll leave blood and bloodstains on your finger.
+When you squash a bed bug that has freshly fed from its host, it’ll leave blood and bloodstains on your finger.
 Any bed bug that hasn’t sucked blood for some time will have a hard shell – this means that it won’t squash easily.

 Are Bed Bug Shells Soft or Hard?

-The bed bug’s exoskeleton (outer part of their body) is a hard casing that’s rigid to give the insect its body structure.
+The bed bug’s exoskeleton (outer part of its body) is a hard casing that’s rigid to give the insect its body structure.
 Bed bugs will also shed or molt their exoskeleton as they grow.

 However, the bug’s exoskeleton can’t prevent you from squashing the bug at will.
 Further, the back part of the bed bug is highly flexible – this allows an easy busting when you crush the bug.

 Bed bugs feed, and their backside tends to expand, allowing the insect to take in more.
 Therefore, the bed bug’s rear side will expand to hold more blood, food, and water.

 The bugs will pop easily when they’ve sucked blood – particularly when their backside has expanded.
 Notably, before sucking blood, bed bugs’ exoskeleton will be hard to crash like a raw pea or bean.

 Is it Easy to Squash Bed Bug Eggs?

 Well, just like the nymphs, bed bug eggs are soft, and thus, you’ll find them equally easy to squash – they have a soft exoskeleton.
 But crashing eggs will only leave a clear fluid as opposed to red stains.

 However, you’ll find that bed bug eggs will be challenging to lift or scrape off the ground or mattress encasements – they’ll be hidden off in dark places or small cracks.